 This involves taking a detailed assessment of the condition in the past of its presence in the family.
 History of intake of certain drugs (like pain relievers) or other conditions that may raise the risk of acid reflux like smoking and alcoholism is important.

 Factors that aggravate the condition including lying down, taking spicy or fatty foods etc. are noted.
-Factors that relieve the condition like intake of food or water are also enquired of.
+Factors that relieve the condition like intake of food or water are also enquired about.

 Physical examination looks for features like anemia, weight loss and malnutrition due to difficulty in swallowing.
 Reflux of acid may also result in complications of lungs like lung abscess, pneumonia and interstitial pulmonary fibrosis.